Aayaan-Sahu/MNIST-Random-Forest/README.md

 # MNIST-Random-Forest
-Using the Random Forest algorithm to tackle the MNIST problem
+Using the Random Forest algorithm to tackle the MNIST problem.
+Works pretty well in my experience!